ramiropolla/ffglitch.org/how.md

 ## How do I use FFglitch?

-FFglitch still does not have a nice graphical user interface.
-It's an ugly command-line based program.
+FFglitch does not have a nice graphical user interface.
+It is a command-line based program.

 There are two ways to use FFglitch.